-It takes smart people and partnerships on the ground to build a network in the sky.
-Vantis employs a team of experts in traditional manned aviation, technology, research, and UAS operations.
+It takes smart people and partnerships on the ground to build a system in the sky.
+Vantis and our industry partners employ teams of experts in traditional manned aviation, technology, research, and UAS operations.
 And our partnerships with the FAA and state and local governments set us apart.
 We do more than cut the red tape, we open the sky for you.

 Partnerships Open Pathways